PinkyJie/angular1-webpack-starter/README.md

 # angular1-webpack-starter

 A starter project using Angular 1.x with Webpack.
-A Webpack re-implementation of the project [generator-aio-angular](https://github.com/PinkyJie/generator-aio-angular).
+A Webpack + ES6 re-implementation of the  [generator-aio-angular](https://github.com/PinkyJie/generator-aio-angular) project.

+Still wanna use **Gulp + ES5**?
+Check the [generator-aio-angular](https://github.com/PinkyJie/generator-aio-angular) project.

 > Pure front-end implementation, all API interaction are mocked using [angular-mocks](https://docs.angularjs.org/api/ngMock).